 The last step of cluster analysis is to look at the prominent players (the ones have the longest playing minutes) in each cluster to get a real feel of what are the players like, and see the distribution of traditional player position in the cluster.

-Here is an example for the one of the cluster in post 2010 data
+Here is an example for the one of the clusters in post 2010 data

 Then I came up a title for each cluster to conclude the main function of that cluster, with the name of exemplary players and dominant positions as additional information.